brainomite/app-academy-chrome-tab/README.md

 This extension uses Github's API with OAUTH authentication.
 Starting with the user clicking the `Authorize Github` link, the action `GET_GITHUB_CODE` is dispatched to the `github_auth.js` middleware.
 That starts the following chain of events.

 1. In the `getCode()` function we make a request to GH's servers with the public API key to recieve a varificiation code.
-2. We dispatch that code again with the type `GET_GITHUB_TOKEN`.
+2. We dispatch that code with the type `GET_GITHUB_TOKEN`.
-3. In the `getToken()` function we then pass the varification code to a AWS Lambda function that wraps the private key.
+3. In the `getToken()` function we then pass the varification code to an AWS Lambda function that wraps the private key.
 The Lambda source is as follows.

 ```
 const request = require('request');